Marthinusba/reach_challenge/README.md

 * Ingest metadata, specifically the schema changes, to record any name changes to alert on breaking changes.
 * Setup a cron job to run the python program daily
 * Create documentation with pydoc

+## Consideration to put into Production

+* Create a CI/CD pipeline to deploy the project to AWS ECS with an additional cron/orchestration tool to run the program on a daily basis.
+Unit and integration testing is performed during the CI/DC pipeline deployment.
+For the production version, logging should be introduced, better error handeling and alerting.
+Additionally, the secrets required should not be exposed and handled by the secrets manager.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>